Joseph-Ebuka/Joseph-Ebuka/README.md

 - 👋 Hi, I’m @Joseph-Ebuka
 - 👀 I’m interested in ... react and next.js jsx,tsx and so
 - 🌱 I’m currently learning ... react and next.js
-- 💞️ I’m looking to collaborate on ... any big frintend development project
+- 💞️ I’m looking to collaborate on ... any big web development project
 - 📫 How to reach me ... +2349042350500 or ebukaj665@gmail.com

 <!---